department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/campaign-landing-page-templates/content-requirements-spec/cms-content-model-and-rigidity.md

 **Q:** Image: What size does the front end need?
 What aspect ratio?

+**A:** Short term: Focus on this product for now.
+Use one of existing aspect ratio specs (this should account for full width).
+No responsive need as we hide it on smaller screen sizes.
+(Ryan will get back w/ chosen aspect ratio)

+- Long term for other projects: Consider as part of a more global design system process.

 **Q:** Image: How important is support for truly responsive images (Content API serving different image densities for different screen sizes)

+**A:** No needed for CLP.

 ## 2. Why this matters (required)

 **Q:** "This page is for" panel: Can this reuse the audience taxonomies from Resources & support?
 Some of the labels are different, but we strongly recommend aligning this (should be a Content & IA collaboration)

 **A:**

-CLP (in design comp)
+CLP (in design comp) - Leverage R&S or allow it to be free-form, with specs to restrict to no more than three audience types -- and a character count restriction; we need to define sentence casing; we will provide examples in the product guide.

+Examples:
 - Veterans
 - Family caregivers
 - Transitioning service members

-R&S

-- Beneficiaries audiences:
-  - All Veterans
-  - Former prisoners of war
-  - Gulf War Veterans
-  - Incarcerated Veterans
-  - Korean War Veterans
-  - LGBTQ Veterans
-  - Minority Veterans
-  - Native American Veterans
-  - Vietnam War Veterans
-  - Women Veterans
-  - World War II Veterans
-  - Family members and caregivers
-  - Service members
-- Non-beneficiaries audiences:
-  - TBD

-**Q:** Social media: it's indicated as optional, so should that just be a boolean?
+**Q:** Share on Social media: it's indicated as optional, so should that just be a boolean?
 Under what circumstances would an editor _not_ want social media links?

-**A:** Yes, make it boolean/optional.
+**A:** Yes,**absolutely** make it boolean/optional.

 ## 3. What you can do (required)